Skip to content

 Crash consistency

-• Rebuilds (vacuum, growth, schema mutations) — build .new file, rename atomically.
-Crash before rename = original intact; crash after = new file in place.
+• kf resplits — build <NNN>.kf.new, rename atomically.
+Crash before rename = original intact (staged file unlinked on startup).
+Crash after = new file in place.

-• Startup sweep — any leftover .new / .old files under any object are removed on startup before accepting connections.
+• Startup sweep — any leftover .new files under any object are unlinked on startup before accepting connections.

 What's NOT transactional